 You have probably noticed whenever you see references to sag you will see both static sag and rider sag.
 Sometimes you will hear to them referred to free sag and race sag depending on the source.
-Static, or free sag is the amount the suspension compresses from fully unloaded under the bikes own weight and is important on any bike except full suspension MTB where the bike weight is so much less than the rider’s weight, the suspension does not compress under the bikes weight.
+Static, or free sag is the amount the suspension compresses from fully unloaded under the bike's own weight and is very important on any bike except full suspension MTB where the bike weight is so much less than the rider’s weight, the suspension does not compress under the bikes weight.
 Rider sag, or race sag, is the amount the suspension compresses (sags) with the rider mounted in full riding gear.
 While rider sag is obviously the key measurement, static sag is just as important, especially when setting up a new bike for a particular rider as it will tell you if you have the correct spring rates installed.
 It can also tell you al lot about the health of your suspension.
+To take these measurements you can get a helper and a tape measure, or use a dedicated system like the Motool Slacker Digital Suspension Tuner.
 Here is an overview of how to tell if you have the correct spring rates installed.
 This is one of the most overlooked and misunderstood aspects of bike setup as, on it’s face, it seems backwards until you really think about it.

 Too Little Static Sag- If you find the static sag measurement is smaller than the range provided by the manufacturer or suspension tuner, your spring is too soft.
 I know this sounds weird but here we go.
 If the spring is too soft, it will take a ton of preload to hold the rider up to get the bike adjusted for their weight.
 As a result, when the rider dismounts, the spring has so much preload on it that it pushes the shock or fork way back up in the stroke making the amount the suspension compresses under the bikes weight minimal, hence the small static sag measurement.
 You will need to upgrade to a stiffer spring.